 - 1. Full review of out of borough placements and updated information on Synergy completed ensuring that we are clear where our children and young people are. - 2.
 New Quality Assurance Framework for individual placements has been implemented and includes specific consultation with young people to ensure the voice of the child/young person is an integral part of this process.
 Feedback is being fed back into the service via training events Information from pupils where visits took place as part of the QA framework visits, led to discussions with providers where appropriate to ensure the needs of individuals were being met and any general issues for the provider are being addressed.
 Any key points arising from QA visits are discussed with senior management. - 3.
 Full QA process completed on all Independent and Non-Maintained special schools completed August 2020.
 All issues identified in Audit actioned with providers.
-Examples would include ensuring provider websites include all necessary information and amendments to policies where appropriate.
+Examples would include ensuring provider websites include all necessary information and amendments to policies where appropriate. - 4.
+Further work has been completed in October on the overview of all Independent School Places including Ofsted updates and pupil placement checks linked to annual review priorities. - 5.
+New QA virtual visits are in place for prioritised schools for November and December to ensure ongoing progress in schools where Ofsted previously identified concerns provision - ensuring all are updated with appropriate KPI's in place. b) Implement the Integrated Commissioning Framework for SEND, which will ensure there is a fully planned and consistent approach to the commissioning of all special school placements.
+Aug 2020 Oct 2020 SLCSC Governed by SEND Operational Group & SEND Improvement Board As a result: QA of provision has senior management oversight and the children and young people are accessing appropriate quality provision monitoring reviews and feedback from children, young people, carers and parents c) Audit of provision to be reported to SEND Improvement Board RAG rating Aug 2020 SLSPPEP Oct 2019 Jan 2020 April 2020 July 2020 Oct 2020 Jan 2021

-B5: Commissioning of provision Outcomes a) Produce and sign off with Providers new Service Level Partnership Agreements for local provision - ensuring all are updated with appropriate KPI's in place.
-April 2020 Oct 2020 SLSPPEP KPIs informs information re quality of provision and service delivery therefore is evidenced as meeting the needs of the CYP attending.
+B5: Commissioning of provision Outcomes a) Produce and sign off with Providers new Service Level Partnership Agreements for local April 2020 July 2020 SLSPPEP KPIs informs information re quality of provision and service delivery therefore is evidenced as meeting the needs of the CYP attending.